grensen/perceptron_concept/README.md

       }
 ```

 First we check if we are on the output layer and than we calc the gradient with (target - output) and update the deltas for the weights of this gradient.
 Thats the strongest "just in time" component in this concept, because we dont need more code and resources to handle this operation.
-If we done with the output, we calc the gradient for the hidden nerurons, and this process ist just the FF, but backwards.
+If we done with the output, we calc the gradient for the hidden nerurons, and this process ist just the FF with the net variable, but backwards.
 The loops do not look very attractive, thats true.
 Instead of the long loops we could use arrays for the steps, that looks sexier, but for the understanding it seems better to show the calc on their place.

 Before we finish we need one more step, the weight update.
 This is easy, the simple way is one loop.